NACHIKET-SONAR/NACHIKET-SONAR/README.md

 Hello I'm Nachiket Sonar

-▪	Diligent data analyst with extensive knowledge of SQL, Python, Power BI, Excel, and Tableau.
+▪	Certified data analyst with extensive knowledge of SQL, Python, Power BI, Excel, and Tableau.
 Seeking to leverage data analytical skills to improve corporate performance as a data analyst.
 Innovative, Creative, and Willing to contribute ideas and learn new things.
 ▪	Linkedin : https://www.linkedin.com/in/nachiket-sonar-79309227b

 KEY SKILLS